AoFrio is a leading provider of Internet of Things (IoT) solutions and energy-efficient motors to the food and beverage industry around the world.

 The company is listed on NZX under the ticker of WDT since February 2001, and changed its ticker to AOF in September 2022.

-The following information was extracted from AoFrio Limited's Half Year Results, released 8 August 2025:
+The following information was extracted from AoFrio Limited's Full year results, released 27 February 2026

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.